 The House approved the measure 163-38 on Tuesday after substantial debate.
 Governor Tom Wolf is expected to sign it into law.

 The City of Philadelphia has posted the final Fair Workweek Regulations for service, hospitality, and retail workers.

 Employers should look to the regulations for additional guidance and clarification on the law.
 Included in the regulations are:

 The final regulations state that the good faith estimates requirement for existing employees will not be in effect until July 1, 2020.
-However, the good faith estimates should be provided to newly hired employees as defined by the law and regulations beginning with the April 1, 2020 effect date.
+However, good faith estimates should be provided to newly hired employees as defined by the law and regulations beginning with the April 1, 2020 effective date.

 The full list of Regulations can be found Philadelphia Records website.

 For a breakdown of what the Regulations mean for your business, check out this article from the Philadelphia Government’s website.

 “Philadelphia City Council passed a bill in December that will ban retailers from providing customers with single-use plastic bags, ending a 12-year effort to enact the environmentally minded legislation.

 Businesses affected include supermarkets, convenience stores, service stations, department stores, dollar stores, clothing stores, restaurants, food trucks, farmers’ markets, dry cleaners, and delivery services.”
 Learn more.